-A quick, easy and delicious pork tenderloin recipe, with a peppercorn gravy pan sauce.
+Quick, easy and always tender pork tenderloin, combined with a delicious peppercorn gravy.
 A great weeknight dinner, but special enough for company.

-If you are looking for a quick and easy pork tenderloin recipe that's also delicious, look no further than this Pork Tenderloin with Peppercorn Gravy.
+If you are looking for a great pork tenderloin gravy, this peppercorn gravy is it!
 With a simple list of ingredients, this meal ticks all the boxes for a weeknight meal!
 Easy.
 Fast.
 Delicious.

 Pork Tenderloin - pork tenderloin is one of my favourite cuts of meat.
 It cooks quickly and is always moist.
 You'll sometimes find it labelled as "pork filet".
 By any name, it's the long, skinny cut of pork, often a foot or so long and about 2 inches in diameter.